How to start a cleaning business

 There are three main types of cleaning businesses:

 - Commercial cleaning company

 - Specialised cleaning business

-When you start a domestic cleaning business, it's likely you'll do much of the cleaning work yourself, with the opportunity to hire staff and take a step back later on.
-Your days will involve cleaning client homes, usually while they are at work, and leaving before they return.
+When you start a domestic cleaning business, it's likely you'll do much of the cleaning work yourself, with the opportunity to hire staff and take a step-back later on.
+Your days will involve cleaning clients' homes - usually while they are at work - and leave before they return.

 The industry and market

-According to the Cleaning Industry National Training Organisation (CINTO), the UK cleaning industry is worth around £10bn, and employs approximately 820,000 people.
-It is mostly made up of small organisations, with 72% of UK cleaning staff working in companies that employ no more than nine employees, and a third of all cleaning businesses owned and run by a single person.
+According to the Cleaning Industry National Training Organisation (CINTO), the UK cleaning industry is worth around £10bn and employs approximately 820,000 people.
+It is mostly made up of small organisations, with 72% of UK cleaning staff working in companies that employ no more than nine employees, and a third of all cleaning businesses are owned, and run, by a single person.

 - Suited to perfectionists.